MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 oc new-app custom-app-gpu
 ```

-You will then need to edit the deployment to add the GPU NodeSelector, the `serviceAccountName: anyuid` and add a persistent storage
+You will then need to edit the deployment to the `serviceAccountName: anyuid` and add a persistent storage

 ```bash
 oc edit custom-app-gpu
 ```

+Finally for when your reservation start, checkout the section above about how to enable the GPU in workspace

 See also: official [Nvidia docs for CUDA]( https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#debian-installation)